The 18 Best Instructional Design Certificate Programs and Courses

 Course on Learning Design Basics by OpenLearning

-This is another free-to-enroll training program that talks about the principles of learning design.
-By taking it, you will improve your understanding of the theory of teaching, e.g., what the most effective way to teach is and what can be done to boost material retention in digital training.
+This is another free training program that addresses the principles of learning design.
+You’ll improve your understanding of the theory of teaching — a great starting point for future educators.
 The training module itself consists mostly of text with the occasional inclusion of a quiz or a video sample.

-It’s important to note that the instructional design certificate given by OpenLearning does not have any international recognition, so it’s best to look for alternatives if you’re after a professional certificate that speaks for itself.
+Important: The instructional design certificate given by OpenLearning doesn’t have any international recognition.
+It’s best to look for alternatives if you’re after a more professional certificate.

 What you will learn